The birth of the first England batsman to make 10,000 Test runs

 A record-breaking partner was born.
 Playing for Karachi Whites v Quetta in Karachi in 1976-77, Mansoor Akhtar scored 224 in an unbroken stand of 561 with Waheed Mirza (324).
 Their opening partnership, still the highest in first-class cricket, was a hammer cracking a nut: Quetta made only 104 and 163 and lost by the little matter of an innings and 294.

 The one-day international between India and Sri Lanka in Indore was the first international match to be called off because of an unsafe pitch.
-Sri Lanka chose to bat but appealed to the umpires as early as the third over, to the annoyance of Madhya Pradesh officials.
+Sri Lanka chose to bat but appealed to the umpires as early as the third over, to the annoyance of the local Madhya Pradesh cricket association officials.